Steven Jackson: Atlanta Falcons

 On March 14, 2013, Jackson signed a three-year contract with the Atlanta Falcons.
 Jackson failed to rush for 1,000 yards for the first time since his rookie season in 2004, finishing the 2013 season with 543 rushing yards on 157 attempts.
 He had two games on the season with two rushing touchdowns, against the Buffalo Bills and Washington Redskins.
 In the 2014 season, Jackson's rushing numbers improved with 707 rushing yards in 15 games.
 Jackson was released by the Falcons on February 26, 2015.

 New England Patriots

 On December 21, 2015, Jackson signed with the New England Patriots.
 He scored his first touchdown of the season in the Patriots' 20–10 loss to the Miami Dolphins on January 3.
 He scored his first career playoff touchdown in the AFC Championship 20–18 loss to the Denver Broncos.
 The loss to the Broncos ended up being Jackson's final professional game.

-Retirement
+Retirement and legacy

 On July 29, 2019, Jackson signed a ceremonial one-day contract with the by-then Los Angeles Rams to officially retire as a member of the team.

+He is considered one of the greatest running backs during the NFL's "golden age" for the position in the 2000s, but whose career was stunted because he played for lackluster teams.
+The Rams never recorded a winning record during his tenure, only making the playoffs when he was a rookie at 8–8, and he played for six head coaches.
+Jacob Robinson of The Athletic wrote Jackson would have been in the Pro Football Hall of Fame had that era's Rams not "wasted his prime", while Sports Illustrated's Brock Vierra opined he "would be in the conversation for greatest running back of all time" had his career taken place later under the Rams' Super Bowl-winning coach Sean McVay.
+Jackson echoed similar sentiment in 2018, opining he could continue running for 1,000 yards annually with McVay.
+Eligible for the Hall of Fame since 2021, Jackson said in 2024 he would be appreciative about making it but "I don't really think much about it" otherwise.

+Discussing his legacy in 2018, Jackson commented:

+Jackson was inducted into the St. Louis Sports Hall of Fame in 2024.